Nine Contrarian Evidence-based Findings

 - For decades physicians were taught that testosterone replacement therapy for men increases the risk of prostate cancer.
 Dr. Morgentaler found that the belief was based on a single case study in 1941 that had flawed conclusions.
 A large National Cancer Institute study in 2008 concluded that higher testosterone levels do not increase the risk of prostate cancer.
 Testosterone replacement in men does, however, decrease the risk of cardiovascular disease.

-THREE AGING COURSES:
+TWO AGING COURSES: